On Born's conjecture about optimal distribution of charges for an infinite ionic crystal: Statement of main results

-Furthermore, if \eqref{prop-minz0} has at most two solutions, then the charge configuration \eqref{generalmin} is the unique minimizer of $\EE_{X,f}$, up to symmetries keeping $X$ invariant.
-Otherwise, if \eqref{prop-minz0} has more than two solutions then there are infinitely many charge configurations which are pairwise not related by symmetries keeping $X$ invariant. \end{theorem} The explicit form of the minimizers in \eqref{generalmin} implies in particular that the net charge for any minimizing configuration must be zero.
+The explicit form of the minimizers in \eqref{generalmin} implies in particular that the net charge for any minimizing configuration must be zero.
 We have the following corollary: \begin{corollary}[Charge neutrality] Suppose that $f \in \ell^1(X \BS \{ 0 \})$.
 Then for any minimizer $\phi^*$ of $\EE_{X,f}$, the total net charge of the configuration is zero,

 \end{corollary} We note that charge neutrality is assumed if $f$ is not absolutely summable.
 The corollary shows that charge neutrality also holds in the absolutely summable case.